January 24, 2019

 Our Dental Tips and Tricks have been very helpful to many parents in the past.
 We continue to listen to our parents to learn any new things we can ad to our arsenal.

 Many parents are so frustrated when they speak to us about their child’s thumb sucking habits.
 To understand this, a parent must first understand that kids can start sucking their thumb as early as in-utero.
 This habit may be a very soothing habit that will be difficult to stop.

 Most children will suck their thumb as they become tired, stressed, upset, experience change and to relax.
-As the parents become increasingly frustrated with their child to stop, typically the child will not only continue sucking their thumb but they may do it more frequently.
+Many parents become increasingly frustrated with their child to stop.
+This may lead to sucking their thumb more frequently.
 Furthermore, they feel pressure to stop and to comfort themselves increasing the frequency and or the duration of thumb sucking.

 The increased frequency, duration and force applied to a finger when sucking has possible dental implications.
-Chronic, long-term thumb sucking or sucking of any other finger can lead to a longer narrowed arch which can lead to crowding, blocking of permanent teeth from erupting or an “open-bite.”
+Chronic long-term thumb sucking can cause crowding and blocking of permanent teeth from erupting or an “open-bite.”
 Orthodontic intervention at the appropriate age can be corrected with an orthodontic appliance called an expander.
 The expander widens the palate of the upper jaw making room for teeth to erupt naturally and correcting the elongated narrow arch.

 What Can Be Done